apache/shenyu-website/content/en/projects/shenyu/quick-start-dubbo/index.md

 description: Quick start with Dubbo
 ---

-This document introduces how to quickly access the ShenYu gateway using Dubbo.
+This document introduces how to quickly access the Apache ShenYu gateway using Dubbo.
 You can get the code example of this document by clicking [here](https://github.com/apache/incubator-shenyu/tree/master/shenyu-examples/shenyu-examples-dubbo).

 ## Environment to prepare

 Please refer to the deployment to select a way to start shenyu-admin.
-For example, start the ShenYu gateway management system through [local deployment](../deployment-local) .
+For example, start the Apache ShenYu gateway management system through [local deployment](../deployment-local) .

 After successful startup, you need to open the Dubbo plugin on in the BasicConfig `->` Plugin, and set your registry address.
 Please make sure the registry center is open locally.